Developer-Soriful/Booking-Tutor/README.md

 ## 💻 Responsive Design

 ✅ Mobile | ✅ Tablet | ✅ Desktop
-All screens are optimized with proper spacing, alignment, and color contrast.
+All screens are optimized with proper spacing, alignment, and color contrast. fully done here

 ---